Some-Apps/ShelterPartner/README.md

 # Welcome To [Shelter Partner](https://shelterpartner.org)!

-I will be out of town for work May 8-12 so I may not respond to some stuff until I get back.

 ## How To Contribute On GitHub
 1. Create an issue in the Some-Apps/ShelterPartner repository or select an existing issue.
 Issues with "Bounty" labels are available to work on if not already assigned to someone.
-2. Comment on the issue that you would like to work on it
+2. Comment on the issue "I'd like to work on this"
 3. Once you have been assigned the issue, fork to the repository into a branch containing the issue number
 4. When you are ready, submit a pull request from this branch
 5. Your code will be reviewed and then either be approved or have changes requested